-AM/FM in-dash CD6/MP3 satellite compatible Lincoln premium sound/THX $^{\mbox{\tiny B}}$ audio system
+AM/FM/single CD or in-dash CD6/MP3 satellite compatible sound system

 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
 Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
 The driver's primary responsibility is the safe operation of their vehicle.
 Only use cell phones and other devices not essential to the driving task when it is safe to do so.